mosparo/documentation/docs/8_api/1_frontend.md

 ### Authentication

 No authentication is required.
-To identify the project, each request must contain the public key of a project.
+Each request must contain the public key of a project to identify the project.

 ### Request